What are the do’s and don’ts of using Google Web Stories when it comes to using the plugin designed for WordPress users ?

 4. Add 5-30 Pages for your Google Web Story

-Google has recommended a minimum of 5 pages per Web Story and a maximum for 30.
+Google has recommended a minimum of 5 pages per Web Story and a maximum of 30.

 Do not add less than 5 pages and more than 30 pages to your Web Story.